nasa-nccs-hpda/satvision-pix4d/examples/cloud_transect_reconstruction/README.md

 # 3D Cloud Downstream Task

 ## 3dcloudpipeline.py
-This script is for training the models
+This script is for training the models.

 ### Usage
 Load the environment